 An overarching theme emerged through The People's Process: When community members feel safe, it is despite the police, not because of them.

 Overwhelmingly, our members expressed that the police do not make them safe in their neighborhoods, regardless of whether they interacted with them.
 Most community members shared instances in which they had been arrested, harassed by law enforcement, or physically and emotionally abused by them.
 For example, several people described being thrown against cars or walls as they were being detained or arrested.
 Some community members also described instances in which their neighbors or they have been detained or arrested for unknown reasons, and often, these responses have led to grave injury and death.

 Yet, lawmakers continue to double down on lawand-order policies they must unlearn-meaning that policing is not the foundation or infrastructure to cultivate safe communities.
 Community investments are foundational, which is already evident in and experienced by many abundantly resourced suburban communities across this nation.
 In these communities, their first line of response for mental health issues or substance addiction, for example, is not arrests but a range of treatment services like behavioral care and rehabilitation.
-As part of The People's Process, community members expressed outright anger at the harm law enforcement continues to impose on our communities, including ending lives and escaping all legal accountability due to qualified immunity-"a court-created rule that limits victims of police violence and misconduct from holding officers accountable when they violate a person's constitutional rights."36 The irony was not lost on community members that their daily lives are under surveillance, and any mistake could lead to being caged, but those who inflict harm, harassment, and abuse have little to no accountability.
+As part of The People's Process, community members expressed outright anger at the harm law enforcement continues to impose on our communities, including ending lives and escaping all legal accountability due to qualified immunity-"a court-created rule that limits victims of police violence and misconduct from holding officers accountable when they violate a person's constitutional rights."
+The irony was not lost on community members that their daily lives are under surveillance, and any mistake could lead to being caged, but those who inflict harm, harassment, and abuse have little to no accountability.

 National data show that in 2023, police killed at least 1,232 people-about three people every day.
 This is the highest number of killings in more than a decade, despite 2023 experiencing a 13% decrease (2,000 fewer people) in homicides from 2022 nationwide.
-Further, Black people are 2.6 times more likely to be shot and killed by the police than white people.37 warrants.
-In 2022, law enforcement conducted tens of thousands of no-knock raids nationwide, primarily for drug-related searches.
-However, no federal or state agencies tracked the number of people killed or wounded in raids, and the same with all 50 state court systems and the District of Columbia.38
+Further, Black people are 2.6 times more likely to be shot and killed by the police than white people.

 Couple this with the reality that there must be clearer federal guidelines on the use of deadly force by law enforcement, as our communities understand firsthand the grave realities of this absence of clarity.
-The federal standard for the use of force by federal law enforcement must change, and federal funding should incentivize states to do the same.